dominik-maximilian-schaefer/masterthesis/README.md

 **Contents:**
 - The file *final_meta_dataset* contains the final meta-dataset described in the Master Thesis.

-- The directory *raw_process_data* contains the nine original *.csv* files of the nine business processes extracted from system alpha.
+- The directory *raw_process_data* contains the nine original *.csv* files of the nine business processes extracted from System Alpha.

 - The directory *python_scripts* contains the Python code used to build and analyse the meta-dataset.